Schools/Research Institutes have responsibility for approving all new courses, as well as all course changes and withdrawals.

-- Schools/Research Institutes will now approve new course proposals on a pilot basis.
-This will be monitored by the Academic Standards Committee (ASC) and the Collegee Board of Studies.
+- This will be monitored by the Academic Standards Committee (ASC) and the College Board of Studies.

-- The College Board of Studies will audit annually and report to ASC on course approval activity by the corresponding Schools/Research Institutes.
+- The College Board of Studies are required to audit annually and report to ASC on course approval activity by the corresponding Schools/Research Institutes.

 - School Learning & Teaching Committees should include two members of the College Board of Studies from another School.

 Templates can be found in PIP.

 You will be required to provide paperwork relating to your proposal to School Committees.
 This documentary evidence is completed through, or uploaded onto, PIP and should include: